qkrCksDlf/kabojja2/README.md

 python cli_kv_edit.py \
     --input_image "001.jpg" \
     --mask_image "ref_mask1111.jpg" \
-    --source_prompt "a bag is on the floor" \
+    --source_prompt "a cat is lying on the floor" \
-    --target_prompt "a dog is on the floor" \
+    --target_prompt "a dog is lying on the floor" \
     --re_init

 ```